Uzun Hasan: Legacy

 He initiated some financial and administrative reforms to weaken the separatism of the military and tribal nobility and to strengthen his vast state.

 The sources do not provide detailed information about Uzun Hasan's reformist activities.
-Although the texts of his laws have not reached us, it is possible to judge the reforms on the basis of little information about the laws that the chroniclers called "King Hasan's Laws" or "Dasturi-Hasan Bey".
-Some documents related to the western territories of the Aq Qoyunlu state, which became part of the Ottoman Empire (Diyarbakir, Mardin, Urfa, etc.) are kept in the Turkish archives.
+Although the texts of his laws have not reached us, it is possible to judge the reforms on the basis of the little information available about the laws that the chroniclers called "King Hasan's Laws" or "Dasturi-Hasan Bey".
+Some documents related to the western territories of the Aq Qoyunlu state, which became part of the Ottoman Empire (Diyarbakır, Mardin, Urfa, etc.), are kept in the Turkish archives.
 These sources are important in terms of studying feudal relations in the provinces of the Aq Qoyunlu.
-The general nature of Uzun Hasan's reform is stated in "Tarikh al-Qiyasi":
+The general nature of Uzun Hasan's reform is stated in Tarikh al-Qiyasi:

-"Uzun Hasan was fair and kind.
+Uzun Hasan was fair and kind.
 He wanted to abolish taxes throughout the country.
 But the emirs did not agree with him.
 The Sultan then reduced the taxes by half to twenty-one dirhams ...
 He clarified the amount of taxes collected in the whole country.
 Uzun Hasan demanded that lawbreakers be severely punished.
-The Sultan "sent the law to every province of the State to put into effect."
+The Sultan 'sent the law to every province of the State to put into effect.'

 After the conquest of eastern Anatolia in 1517–18, and of Iraq in 1537, the Ottomans preserved the laws of Uzun Hasan (Qānūn-nāma-ye Ḥasan Pādšāh).
-It was after 1540, that the Ottoman regulations replaced the Aq Qoyunlu code.
+It was after 1540 that the Ottoman regulations replaced the Aq Qoyunlu code.
 Large parts of his tax and trade laws are recorded in Ottoman sources.

 Appearance

-Contarini described him as "tall and thin" and "had a slightly Tartar expression of countenance, with a constant colour on his face".
+Contarini described him as "tall and thin", with "a slightly Tartar expression of countenance, with a constant colour on his face".